Advancing Practice in Occupational Therapy (Post-Registration) - MSc

 Advancing Practice in Occupational Therapy: Post-Registration (MSc): Entry requirements and application information

-Normally, an honours degree or equivalent in occupational therapy and HCPC registration or equivalent.
+Normally, a World Federation of Occupational Therapists approved honours degree or equivalent in occupational therapy and HCPC registration or equivalent.

 International: You will be required to provide evidence of English language competence at no less than IELTS 6.5 with no individual component score less than 6.0.